Trends in Silviculture in B.C. (1987-2019)

 What Silvicultural Systems Are Used?

 - A Silvicultural system is a planned program of treatments during the whole life of a stand designed to achieve specific stand structural objectives.
 The three general categories of silvicultural systems used in B.C. are clearcutting, partial cutting, and clearcutting with reserves.
-Selection of a silvicultural system depends on the ecological traits of the tree species, and on balancing the objectives of the landowner.
+Selection of a silvicultural system depends on the forest stand and site characteristics (e.g., tree species, forest health, terrain), and resource management objectives (e.g., timber, visual landscapes, wildlife habitat, social).

 - From 1987-1996, a clearcutting silvicultural system was applied on 88% of the area harvested.
 By 2012, clearcutting with reserves accounted for 85% of the area harvested on public forest land.
-While both systems remove the majority of the trees, clearcutting with reserves saves some trees within or outside the cutting boundary for other purposes such as wildlife habitat, water quality and visual landscapes.
+While both systems remove the majority of the trees, clearcutting with reserves saves some trees within or outside the cutting boundary for the purpose of managing for other values such as wildlife habitat, water quality or visual landscapes.

 How Much is Reforested After Disturbance?